MicrosoftDocs/azure-devops-docs/docs/test/load-test/app-service-web-app-performance-test.md

 ## Set up and run your performance test

 1. Sign in to the [Azure Portal](https://portal.azure.com).
-   To use a VSTS subscription that you own, sign in as the owner.
+   To use an Azure DevOps subscription that you own, sign in as the owner.

 1. Go to your web app.